 Departments sounded a series of bells when a firefighter died in the line of duty to alert all members that a comrade had made the ultimate sacrifice.
 This time-honored tradition continues today during the funerals or memorial services for firefighters.

-The moment of remembrance can occur at any time during Memorial Weekend, October 6 & 7.
+The National Fallen Firefighters Foundation is asking communties, fire service organizations, and religious organizations to help us honor our fallen firefighters by participating in Bells Across America for Fallen Firefighters.
+A moment of remembrance can occur at any time during Memorial Weekend, October 11 & 12.
 Fire department representatives are encouraged to work with their clergy and community leaders to develop an appropriate tribute.

 » Learn More: About Bells Across America for Fallen Firefighters in 2014